 - Standalone VoIP telephone service - Standalone VoIP service may be appropriate for individuals or for units within departments not subscribing to Converged Communication service.
 UIT data network infrastructure support is not included in this model.

-*Operating Budget Converged clients do not pay for these models when ordering a new desk phone.
+*Operating Budget Converged clients do not pay for this model when ordering a new desk phone.

 For detailed information about phone equipment, visit How to Use Your Phone.